peterhinch/micropython-font-to-py/FONT_TO_PY.md

 ### Binary font files

-If the output filename does not have a ``.py`` extension a binary font file is created.
-This is primarily intended for the e-paper driver.
-Specifically in applications where the file is to be stored on the display's internal flash memory rather than using frozen Python modules.
+There is an option to create a binary font file, specified with a ``-b`` or ``--binary`` command line argument.
+In this instance the output filename must not have a ``.py`` extension.
+This is primarily intended for the e-paper driver in applications where the file is to be stored on the display's internal flash memory rather than using frozen Python modules.

-The technique of accessing character data from a random access file is only applicable to devices such as e-paper where the update time is slow.
+The technique of accessing character data from a random access file is slow and thus probably only applicable to devices such as e-paper where the update time is slow.

+Binary files currently support only the standard ASCII character set.
+There is no error character: the device driver must ensure that seeks are within range.
+Consequently the following arguments are invalid:

+ * -s or --smallest
+ * -l or --largest
+ * -e or --errchar

 # Dependencies, links and licence